 The Freedom of Information Act will give you access to federal documents, but you might want to find out more personal information about the people contained in those documents.
 This is where a public records search can enhance your Freedom of Information Act request.

 We have all the tools and resources necessary to perform a public records search right here on our website -- and it’s very easy to do!
 In order to get started, you’ll need to enter the first and last name of the person you’d like to search for in the search engine located below.
 If you know their last known location, add that information too (this isn’t required).

 By hitting ‘Search,’ you will be given numerous matches to the name you entered.
 You’ll have to dig through and find the right person, but you’ll be able to open their report once found.
-The report will contain personal information, address history, phone records, arrest history, contact information, financial history, and much more.
+The report will contain personal information, address history, phone records, arrest history, contact information, public history, and much more.

 Ensure you’re ready to open someone’s report before doing so, you never know what you might find.

 Below you fill find the Top Public Records sites according to our rankings.
 Read the reviews before you search.

 TruthFinder offers comprehensive public records, easy-to-understand reports, and tools to help you protect your personal information from identity thieves.